bacl/WiFiPhot0/README.md

 Firmware for [esp8266](https://nurdspace.nl/ESP8266) to remote control over wifi a camera's shutter.

+For more details on the development I explain it over in my blog mkthings on the post WiFi Remote Shutter Release //insert link//

 Features
 --------------
 - Remote trigger shutter over wifi
-- Set Timer Shutter
+- Timer Shutter
-- Set Timer loop shutter (useful for time lapses)
+- Intervalometer  (useful for time lapses)